owaismohsin001/Sunlight-lang/README.md

-This functional progamming language compiles to lua, it has thge philosophy of being structured.
-Structured doesn't nessacarily mean typed, but every piece of data must have some structure to it.
-This is where we put utmost focus of our language on structs as it allow data to be organized in a very flexible way.
+This functional programming language compiles to Lua, it has the philosophy of being structured.
+Structured doesn't necessarily mean typed, but every piece of data must have some structure to it.
+This is where we put the utmost focus of our language on structs as it allows data to be organized in a very flexible way.

 (Note: For installation, remember to run setup.nim or add [this file](https://github.com/ameerwasi001/Hashing-Lua/blob/main/hashLib.lua) to download repository)

-# Data structues
+# Data structures
 This language has a few data structures and has tools for you to create whatever else you desire using them as the base.
 Following are the built-in data structures, this language offers

 ### String
 This, as you expect holds a string of data, like `"data"`

 ### Numbers
-Numbers are either floating point or integers like such `1`/`2.4`
+Numbers are either floating-point or integers like such `1`/`2.4`

 ### Lists
 Linked lists are the backbone of most functional programming languages.
-So, here we have infinite lists that allow you to string together as much data as you would like, they work like what followd
+So, here we have infinite lists that allow you to string together as much data as you would like, they work like what follows
 ```
 [1, 2, 3, 4, 5]
 ```

 ### Functions
-Since this is a functional language, you have at your disposal, first class functions.
+Since this is a functional language, you have at your disposal, first-class functions.
 Meaning these can be passed around like values, to structs, functions, and anything else.
 Here's a square function
 ```
 f: x <- x*x
 ```